AntonKueltz/fastecdsa/README.rst

 are mitigated via Montgomery point multiplication.
 Nonces are generated per RFC6979.
 The default curve used throughout the package is P256 which provides 128 bits of security.
-If you require a higher level of security you can specify the curve parameter in a method to use a curve over a bigger field e.g. P385.
+If you require a higher level of security you can specify the curve parameter in a method to use a curve over a bigger field e.g. P384.
 All that being said, crypto is tricky and I'm not beyond making mistakes.
 Please use a more established and reviewed library for security critical applications.
-Open an issue or email me if you see any seurity issue or risk with this library.
+Open an issue or email me if you see any security issue or risk with this library.

 Python Versions Supported
 -------------------------